How is AI in DevOps Transforming Software Development

 Therefore, looking deeper into AI as a logical next step for DevOps journeys is only sensible.

-AI in DevOps means integrating AI resources like AI tools, technologies, frameworks, or more into DevOps as a strategic step to enhance the SDLC.
+AI in DevOps refers to the integration of AI resources like AI tools, technologies, frameworks, or more into DevOps as a strategic step to enhance the SDLC.
 However, the actual integration goes beyond this formal definition.
 DevOps (and DevSecOps, for that matter) are reimagined piece-by-piece to accommodate as much artificial intelligence as possible.

 We establish new development processes that can work with tools like Github Copilot, new configuration management that can leverage predictive analytics, and new security strategies built around Snyk, among other transformations.
 This collaboration aims to make DevOps automation more resource-optimized and meaningful to the business offerings.